Performance Estimation for Smooth and Strongly Convex Sets: Deferred Calculations on Separating Hyperplane Algorithms

-\paragraph{Proof of Matching Lower Bound.} Finally, we establish an exactly matching lower bound on any separating hyperplane method of the form~\eqref{Eqn:SH-general-step}.
+{\it Proof of Matching Lower Bound.} Finally, we establish an exactly matching lower bound on any method of the form~\eqref{Eqn:SH-general-step}.
 For simplicity, we will assume that $N = \frac{ (R+h-\delta)^2}{h^2}$ is an integer, however, one can adjust our construction to handle non-integer cases.
-Below we construct a hard problem instance such that for any separating hyperplane method, $x_{k} \notin \interior C$ for all $k\leq N-1$ and moreover, ensuring $x_k$ will only have nonzero entries in its first $k$ entries.
+Below we construct a hard problem instance such that for any separating hyperplane method, $x_{k} \notin \interior C$ for all $k\leq N-1$.